 On 6/9/75, Mr. K. William O'Connor advised me that the Senate Select Committee would like to obtain access to Appendices A through E of the original Petersen Committee report on COINTELPRO.
 He advised that the Deputy Attorney General had requested him to determine by the morning of 6/10/75 whether the FBI would object to disclosing the Appendices to the Committee.
 Subsequently, Mr. O'Connor sent me a copy of a notehe addressed to the Deputy Attorney General dated 6/9/75, and its enclosure (a copy of a letter from Senator Church to the Attorney General dated 6/9/75), both of which pertain to the Senate Select Committee request to have access to Appendices A through E of the Petersen report.
-The letter also requests access to Appendices K and L for inspection by designated Committee staff at the Department of of the requested Appendices in the absence of any strong objections by the Intelligence Division.
+The letter also requests access to Appendices K and L for inspection by designated Committee staff at the Department of Justice (Copies of these two are attached).

-Justice (Copies of these two are attached).
-Previously, the Intelligence Division has been requested to review Appendices A through E which are summaries of the several COMINTELPRO programs.
-This memorandemshould be referred to the Intelligence Division to indicate the need to expedite that review and to

-If the description of the Director concerning any objections the FBI should have to disclosure of the Appendices requested.
-In view of the urgency of the information furnished by Mr. O'Connor it is suggested that this memorandum serve as the authority for the disclosing
+ORIGINAL FLED IN 6 2 -//6 0 0 Previously, the Intelligence Division has been requested to review Appendices A through E which are summaries of the several CONINTELPRO programs.
+This memorand meshould be referred to the Intelligence Division to indicate the need to expedite that review and to of furnish appropriate recommendations to the Director concerning any objections the FBI should have to disclosure of the Appendices requested.
+In view of the urgency of the information furnished by Mr. O'Connor it is suggested that this memorandum serve as the authority for the disclosing of the requested Appendices in the absence of any strong objections by the Intelligence Division.